robert-mccarthy-ca/modern-druid/README.md

 Using a conservative estimate (10 tonnes/acre), we can sequester about **3.25 tonnes of CO₂ per acre per year** by converting the biomass into high-carbon biochar.
 To offset just **1 ppm of atmospheric CO₂** (7.81 Gt), it would take **~887 million acres** — or about **10% of global farmland**.

 And that’s just the biochar.
-It doesn’t count the **soil carbon** captured by our perennial food forests.
+That doesn’t even count the **soil carbon** captured by our perennial food forests.
+But forests burn, so to prevent that we need secure irrigation, extracted from the atmosphere.

 With global replication, this model could remove **multiple ppm of CO₂ per year**, while providing food security, ecological regeneration, and meaningful jobs in every region of the world.
 It’s not just a farm — it’s a tool for **ending extractive agriculture** and replacing it with something that feeds everyone and heals everything.
+This will require international regulatory carbon markets with a minimum price, but to get there, we need to show that carbon markets can work at scale.
+Using the voluntary carbon markets, this project will attempt to demonstrate that a price on carbon can indeed draw down carbon in a meaningful way.

 ---

 ## ⚡ Why Free Food?

 We give the food away.
 All of it.
 Not because there isn’t profit in food — but because **there’s more carbon to draw down** if we don’t waste time on harvest logistics, sales, and transport.
-Let the people pick their own damn food.
+Let the people pick their own damn food, we're busy sequestering carbon.

 And more importantly, we want to **crush degenerative industrial agriculture** with simple market forces: it's hard to compete with free.